zcharv/syndio_takehome/README.md

+## Prerequisites

+Please make sure you have a recent version of Python3 installed locally.

 ## Usage

 To start the api, please use the following cli command where ```some_port``` is any port you want the api to be served on.